10/3/14 Update: Menu updated.

-Location: Katsura Grill is located in the Japan Pavilion on the left across from the Mitsukoshi Department Store and entrances to Tokyo Dining and Teppan Edo.
+Location: In the Japan Pavilion on the left across from the Mitsukoshi Department Store and entrances to Tokyo Dining and Teppan Edo.

 Food Type: Japanese – Sushi, Teriyaki, Soup, Salads, etc.